THE TEXAS CHAIN SAW MASSACRE

 Tobe Hooper also borrows a promotional gimmick from The Last House on the Left and in the opening moments makes an entirely untrue claim that The Texas Chain Saw Massacre is based on events that happened in Texas.
 The closest The Texas Chain Saw Massacre comes to real events would be the exploits of the true-life Wisconsin necrophile and multiple murderer Ed Gein.
 The amazing interior decoration of the house by Bob Burns and Leatherface and his mask of human skin is clearly drawn from the story of Ed Gein who built furniture out of bone and skin and even wore human body parts but that is the sole connection to fact.
 The Texas Chain Saw Massacre was one of several films that claim to be based on the exploits of Gein.
 Others claiming this basis are Psycho and The Silence of the Lambs (1991).
 Films that attempt to depict Ed Geins story are the excellent Deranged (1974), the disappointing Ed Gein (2000) and the heavily fictionalized Ed Gein: The Butcher of Plainfield (2007).

 There were three sequels to The Texas Chain Saw Massacre : Tobe Hoopers own underrated and surprisingly good The Texas Chainsaw Massacre 2 (1986); the dull and formulaic Leatherface: Texas Chainsaw Massacre III (1990); and Texas co-writer Kim Henkels occasionally interesting The Return of the Texas Chainsaw Massacre/The Texas Chainsaw Massacre: A New Generation (1994).
 Continuity-wise all three sequels operate independent of and frequently contradict each other.
 The Texas Chainsaw Massacre (2003) was an unnecessary but surprisingly watchable remake, which also spawned a prequel to the series with The Texas Chainsaw Massacre: The Beginning (2006).
-Texas Chainsaw (2013) was a further sequel to the original.
+Texas Chainsaw (2013) was a further sequel to the original and was followed by a prequel Leatherface (2017).
 Texas Chainsaw Massacre: A Family Portrait (1988) is a documentary about the making of Texas Chain Saw, while the making of the film is also discussed in the horror film documentary The American Nightmare (2000).
 The Texas Chain Saw Massacre was parodied in Hollywood Chainsaw Hookers (1988), Transylvania Twist (1988) and Stan Helsing: A Parody (2009).